 Adobe Creative Cloud I edit my photos with Adobe Photoshop and Lightroom using a subscription plan that is $10 a month.
 The Food Photography Book listed above has incredibly helpful Photoshop tips and my friend Beth at Unskinny Boppy has some great Lightroom tutorials on her blog.

 PicMonkey is a free photo editing tool I use when I need to do fast/simple editing.
 It’s a web based application that is very easy to use.
 I upgraded to the Royale membership for the extra features-it’s very affordable.

 Adthrive runs my blog’s ads and they are amazing!
 I was one of their very first customers and I would not be able to be bringing home a full time income without their help.
 I highly recommend them for any blogger that meets their pageview threshold.

 Ad networks: I have also worked with AdSense, Martha’s Circle, Price Grabber, Pulsepoint, Sovrn, Triple List, and ZipList/Food Innovation Group.

 Board Booster helps me maintain my Pinterest boards and pin old posts again to help keep my content exposure.
 It’s easy and inexpensive.

 Tailwind schedules pins and lets me form “tribes” with other bloggers to find useful things to pin.
 It also helps you analyze your Pinterest performance and pin at optimum times.
 Very useful!

-Mad Mimi is the tool I use to manage my email list and send newsletters and blog posts to my readers.
-I find the platform super easy to use and the price is very competitive.
+Mad Mimi is the tool I used to use to manage my email list and send newsletters and blog posts to my readers.
+I found the platform super easy to use and the price is very competitive.